LiteObject/nlp-beginner-guide/nlp-technical-guide.md

 ### 8. Text Summarization
 This creates shorter versions of longer texts while keeping the main points.

+> **Note:** This concept was introduced in our [beginner guide](./README.md#9-text-summarization--making-long-text-short).
+Here we'll explore the technical implementation.

 **Two types:**
 - **Extractive**: Picking the most important sentences from the original text